sudhanshu-ojha/zerodha_webservice/README.md

 sudo python setup.py sdist bdist_wheel
 ```

+#Status:
+Basic functionality completed

+#pending :
+fix top nav-bar
+may be logs
+tests
+automate run of backend in cherrypy app?

 # Contribute
 There is a hell lot of improvement required as it was prepared in one go!